hsghori/CS-Notes/data_structures_notes.md

 	- Use a tree to represent each set with the root being the name of the set
 		- one "top" element is called the root with related elements branching "below"
 		- elements with no branches are called leaves
-	- each node keps track of it's parent
+	- each node keeps track of it's parent
 	- tree is represented by an array where array[i] gives the parent of item i -array[0] = -1 since root has no parent
 	- performing find(x)